cpsubrian/vagrant-node-dev/README.md

 # Shared folder

 By default Vagrant sets up a 'root' shared folder for you.
-On the host machine it will be wherever you ran `vagrant init` in step 4 above.
+On the host machine it will be wherever you ran `vagrant up` in step 4 above.

 I have set up an symlink (for convenience) at `~/shared` that points to the location of the shared folder on the guest VM.